matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-04-day_046_social_engineering_toolkit.md

 ---

-### 5. **How to use Social-Engineer Toolkit?**
+### 5. **How to use Social-Engineering Toolkit?**

 Using SET is as difficult as using Metasploit.
 You do have to know how the options function, however, it is also very easy to understand.
-Plus, if you ever get stuck you can always refer to the user manual located [here](https://github.com/trustedsec/social-engineer-toolkit/blob/master/readme/User_Manual.pdf).
+Plus, if you ever get stuck you can always refer to the user manual located [here](https://github.com/trustedsec/Social-Engineering-toolkit/blob/master/readme/User_Manual.pdf).

     Step 1:
     In Kali Linux click the Applications icon and go to number